kieranklaassen/leva/README.md

 ### 3. Implementing Evals

-Create eval classes to evaluate the model's output:
+Create one or more eval classes to evaluate the model's output:

 ```bash
 $ rails generate leva:eval sentiment_accuracy